PaulArthurAstier/Allocators/Allocator.md

 The allocator functions goes through a couple of steps when called.

 - Aligning
-- Reusing (if avialble)...
+- Reusing (if available)...
 - ...
 Or allocating on the heap
 - Adding the new chunk to the list...
 - ...
 Or initialising the linked list

 The function `alloc(size)` is what the class uses to request memory from the OS.
 The argument `size` is the bytes of memory requested from the user.
 Either `sbrk()` or `mmap()` can be specified when allocating memory.
 The very first thing the allocator does is to find the minimum size required for the data to be aligned.

 After aligning, the function will first look if they are chunks that could be reused, using the chosen algorithm by the user.
-If a chunk was found, then the function will return this pointer to the user, so they can rewritte and re user it.
-If no chunks where found, then the function continues.
+If a chunk was found, then the function will return this pointer to the user, so they can rewrite and reuse it.
+If no chunks were found, then the function continues.

 If the function continues, it will request memory from the heap using the alignment amount of bytes.
 This will be done either with `sbrk()` or `mmap`, and will return a non nullptr chunk.
-The returned chunk header will be intialized, setting the siae and putting the used flag to true.
+The returned chunk header will be initialized, setting the size and putting the used flag to true.

 Once the chunk is initialized, it will be added to the memory linked list.
-If the list already exists, it is sipmly added to the end.
+If the list already exists, it is simply added to the end.
 If the linked list does not exists, then it will be initialized, with the new chunk being the start.
 Once everything is done, the function will return the pointer to the chunks payload data, so the user can use it.

 ### Helper Functions

 The `alloc()` function needs a lot of helper funcitons to make the allocation of the data work.
-Some of these functions are wuite simple, and some are there to manage settings such as the type of allocator used.
+Some of these functions are quite simple, and some are there to manage settings such as the type of allocator used.

 #### `align(size):`

     align(size) is a simple function that finds the minimum bytes needed for the data that needs to be allocated.
 It starts with a minimum target size of 8 bytes, and compares it to the passed argument size.
 If size is bigger, then align will double the target size until it is bigger the size provided.
 This ensures that the chunk is aligned, making it fit within the hexadecimal architecture.

-#### `alocSize():`
+#### `allocSize():`

     Similarly to align, this will return the size of the chunk to be allocated.
 It returns the size of the data that needs to be allocated, plus the size of the header.
 The header however, already has the first pointer of the user data, so it is subtracted.

 #### `free()`